Publications

 Wooden Beams and Railroad Ties: the History of Oregon’s Built Environment

 A web publication of the Oregon History Project for the Oregon Historical Society.
 Released in 2005, this is a narrative architectural history with numerous annotated illustrations that are suitable for downloading for educational purposes.
-See More (leaves site)
+Link to site

 The Jacksonville Story